stacknovaiftekhar/MQWI-LMS-Project-Frontend-V1/README.md

 👤 Developer: Iftekhar Hasan

-📧 Contact: iftekhar.hasan@example.com
+📧 Contact: engr.iftekhar.hasan@gmail.com

 🏫 Organization: Markazul Quran Wassunnah Institute (MQWI)

-“Empowering Quranic learning through technology.” 🌙
+“Empowering Quranic Learning Through Technology.” 🌙

 ---

-⭐ If you like this project, please give it a star on GitHub! ⭐
+⭐ If you like this Project, please give it a Star on GitHub! ⭐

 ---